Russian criminal tattoos: Designs

 Common designs and themes grew over the years, often having different meanings depending on the location of the tattoo.
-The imagery often does not literally mean what it is depicting—for example, tattoos displaying Nazi imagery represent a rejection of authority rather than an adherence to Nazism.
 Combinations of imagery, such as a rose, barbed wire and a dagger, form combined meanings.
 According to lexicographer Alexei Plutser-Sarno, the tattoos become the only "real aspects of his life".
 They are a symbol of the owner's commitment to war against the non-thief, the police (menty), and the "bitch" (suka).
 The environment in the Soviet era was one of heavy visual propaganda, and the tattoos are a reaction to that, and a "grin at authority" (oskal na vlast), often directly parodying official Soviet slogans with Communist Party leaders often depicted as devils, donkeys, or pigs.

 A thief's collection of tattoos represent his "suit" (mast), which indicates his status within the community of thieves and his control over other thieves within the thieves' law.
 They might also represent his "thief's family", naming others within hearts or with the traditional tom cat image.